 Baptist Hospital and Gulf Breeze Hospital Only

-- No visitors will be allowed who have COVID-19 symptoms, as defined by the Centers for Disease Control and Prevention (CDC).
+- No Caregivers/support persons allowed who have COVID-19 symptoms, as defined by the Centers for Disease Control and Prevention (CDC), are allowed to visit.

 - No children under the age of 18 are permitted to visit.

-- At the discretion of the hospital staff, a visitor may be asked to leave as the situation warrants.
+- At the discretion of the hospital staff, a caregiver/support person may be asked to leave as the situation warrants.

 Behavioral Medicine Center (Behavioral Health Inpatient Departments Only)

-- Youth visitation is limited to parents/guardians only.
+- Visitation for youth patients is limited to parents/guardians only.
 No siblings or anyone under the age of 18 are allowed to visit.

-We do apologize for any inconvenience, but we must take this necessary step to ensure the safety of people in our care, team members and our community.
+We apologize for any inconvenience, but we must take this necessary step to ensure the safety of people in our care, our team members and our community.

 Thank you and be well!